MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

     'XXX'...`.
 The :guilabel:`Path` is
     ``../platform/lib/microejapp.o``.
 This corresponds to the
     ``microejapp.relative.dir``.

-At this stage the platform is connected to the BSP but lacks the Build Script and Run Script.
-Still, you can:

 - Rebuild the platform (Right-click on the ``-configuration`` project and select :guilabel:`Build Module`)

-- Build and program a MicroEJ Firmware (see :ref:`device_build`).
+At this stage the MicroEJ Platform is connected to the BSP so you can build and program a MicroEJ Firmware (see :ref:`device_build`).

 Add Build Script and Run Script
 -------------------------------

-The final stage consists of adding the Build Script, to produce a MicroEJ Firmware, and the Run Script, to program a MicroEJ Firmware onto the device.
+The final stage consists of adding the Build Script, to automate the build a MicroEJ Firmware, and the Run Script, to automate the program a MicroEJ Firmware onto the device.

 The `Platform Qualification Tools`_ provides examples of Build Script